 - Search for an existing page to link to using the search bar at the top of the pop-up. - Below the search bar you can select the type of link you want to insert.
-The following types are available: - Internal link: A link to an existing page within your website. - External link: A link to a page on another website. - Email link: A link that will open the user's default email client with the email address prepopulated. - You can also navigate through the website to find an internal link via the explorer.
+The following types are available: - Internal link: A link to an existing page within your website. - External link: A link to a page on another website. - Email link: A link that will open the user's default email client with the email address prepopulated. - Phone link: A link that will open the user's default client for initiating audio calls, with the phone number prepopulated. - You can also navigate through the website to find an internal link via the explorer.